Arcadier/Marketplace-Populator/README.md

   * Invalid Currency Code
   * Invalid Categories
-    * Item will still be created as long as there is **ONE** valid Category
+    * Item will still be created as long as there is **ONE** valid Category All errors will indicate which Item has encountered which issue.